Lupetti-Lorenzo/Easy-Timer/README.md

 ![](img/playGif.gif)

 ### -How to stop.
 Click the save button in the status bar to finish the session.
-If you hit it for mistake just press continue or x in the message.
+If you press it for mistake just hit continue or x.

 ![](img/finishMessage.png)